togrupe/dlive-midi-tools/README.md

 6. `Test Connection` Tries to establish a test connection to the console.
 In both cases (successful/failed) you will be informed by a pop-up.

-The tool has currently to modes:
+The tool has currently two modes:
 * Spreadsheet to Console / DAW (Continue with next Step)
 * Console to DAW (Continue with Step 10)